Security-Onion-Solutions/securityonion-docs/architecture.rst

 Distributed
 -----------

-A standard distributed deployment includes a **manager node**, one or more **forward nodes** running network sensor components, and one or more **search nodes** running Elastic search components.
+A standard distributed deployment includes a **manager node**, one or more **sensor nodes** running network sensor components, and one or more **search nodes** running Elastic search components.
 This architecture may cost more upfront, but it provides for greater scalability and performance, as you can simply add more nodes to handle more traffic or log sources.

 -  Recommended deployment type
--  Consists of a manager node, one or more forward nodes, and one or more search nodes
+-  Consists of a manager node, one or more sensor nodes, and one or more search nodes

 .. note::